-- The MMU recommends that, for calculating the penalty for a tier 2 resource failing to meet its scheduled obligation during a spinning event, the definition of the IPI be changed from the average number of days between events to the actual number of days since the last event greater than 10 minutes.
+- The MMU recommends that aggregation not be permitted to offset unit specific penalties for failure to respond to a synchronized reserve event.
 (Priority: Medium.
-First reported Q3, 2018.
-Status: Not adopted.) - The MMU recommends that aggregation not be permitted to offset unit specific penalties for failure to respond to a synchronized reserve event.
-(Priority: Medium.
-First reported Q3, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the use of Degree of Generator Performance (DGP) in the synchronized reserve market solution and improve the actual tier 1 estimate.
 If PJM continues to use DGP, DGP should be documented in PJM's manuals.
 (Priority: Medium.
-New recommendation.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that a reason code be attached to every hour in which PJM market operations adds additional DASR MW.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM modify the DASR Market to ensure that all resources cleared incur a real-time performance obligation.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that offers in the DASR Market be based on opportunity cost only in order to eliminate market power.
 (Priority: Low.
 First reported 2009.
 Modified, 2018.
 Status: Not adopted.) - The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in the capacity market.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that payments for reactive capability, if continued, be based on the 0.90 power factor that PJM has determined is necessary.
 (Priority: Medium.
-First reported Q3, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that all resources, new and existing, have a requirement to include and maintain equipment for primary frequency response capability as a condition of interconnection service and that compensation is provided through the capacity and energy markets.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.)

-- The MMU recommends for oil tanks shared with other resources that only a proportionate share of the minimum tank suction level (MTSL) be allocated to black start service.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends for oil tanks shared with other resources that only a proportionate share of the minimum tank suction level (MTSL) be allocated to black start service.
 The MMU further recommends that the PJM tariff be updated to clearly state how the MTSL will be calculated for black start units sharing oil tanks.
 (Priority: Medium.
-First reported 2017.
-Status: Not adopted.) - The MMU recommends that capability to operate under the proposed deadband (+/- 0.036 HZ) and droop (5 percent) settings in order to provide frequency control be mandated as a condition of interconnection and that such capability be required of both new and existing resources.
-The MMU recommends that no additional compensation be provided as the current PJM market design provides adequate compensation.
-(Priority: Low.
 First reported 2017.
 Status: Not adopted.)